metamaterials-lab/material-tpu95/README.md

 The mechanical properties data included in this repository were obtained from 7 tensile tests conducted on the described material.

 ## License
-The experimental data in this repository is provided under the Creative Commons Attribution 4.0 International License.
+The experimental data in this repository is provided under the MIT License.

 Thank you for visiting!